 Dallas Pro Sports Scene: Where to Catch Games and Good Times

 Many sports fans consider the Dallas Cowboys “America’s Team,” but elite-level professional sports are everywhere in Big D. Championship teams also have been fielded in hockey, basketball and soccer, as well as two American League pennants for baseball’s Texas Rangers.
-Take in exciting game action from eight major professional sports, including annual visits by tennis and golf tours.
+In Dallas, take in exciting game action from eight major professional sports, including tennis and golf tours.
 Here’s the scoop on the Dallas pro sports scene.

 Dallas Pro Sports Scene Keeps Fans Coming Back